Skip to content

 Logical shift example

-The above two micro operations specify a 1 bit shift to the left of the contents of register A and a 1-bit shift to the right of the contents of register B. The bit inserted to the end position is to be 0 during logical shift.
+The above two micro operations specify a 1-bit shift to the left of the contents of register A and a 1-bit shift to the right of the contents of register B. The bit inserted into the end position is to be 0 during logical shift.

 Circular Shift

-The circular shift rotates the bits of register around the two ends without loss of information.
-This is also known as rotate operation.
+The circular shift rotates the bits of the register around the two ends without loss of information.
+This is also known as the rotate operation.
 Symbols cil (circular left shift) and cir (circular right shift) are used for circular shift.
-Below figure shows the example of circular shift.
+The figure below shows an example of circular shift.

 Circular shift example